 CO2 Fuel Combustion/CO2 Emissions

-Bolivia's NDC includes the eradication of illegal deforestation by 2020 and a 3% increase of forest cover to 540 000 km2 by 2030 (+3% compared to 2010).
+Bolivia's second NDC includes the reduction by 80% of deforestation in 2030 compared to 2020 and the eradication of illegal deforestation.
 Those objectives depend on the level of international cooperation and financial support to Bolivia.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)